ash2k/iam4kube/README.md

 is being executed on an AWS EC2 instance.
 This is achieved by emulating a [subset of the AWS Metadata API](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials).

+**4 September 2019: AWS announced availability of support for [IAM in Kubernetes clusters](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).
+If you are using anything else, you should start thinking about migrating to the official solution as it's better in many ways.**

 ## Features / implementation decisions

 ### Core features